 - g.
-Repeat these steps for the Interviewer signature fields.
-Complete the interviewer signature information in the Typed Name and Date fields. - h.
+Repeat the above steps for the Interviewer signature fields, as applicable.
+Sign electronically in the Web System or click the signature on file checkbox and complete the interviewer signature information in the Typed Name and Date fields. - h.
 Note that the signed hard copy COE must be uploaded to the Web System before the COE is submitted to the MEO.
 Consult the district's records manager for the district policy regarding uploading attachments.
-For more guidance, records managers can refer to the Uploading Attachments section on page 98. - While users at the recruiter and records manager levels can upload scans into the Web System, it is ultimately the records manager's responsibility to ensure that the signed hard copy COE and other relevant files have been uploaded prior to submitting the COE to the MEO.
+For more guidance, records managers can refer to the Uploading Attachments section on page 106. - While users at the recruiter and records manager levels can upload scans into the Web System, it is ultimately the records manager's responsibility to ensure that the signed hard copy COE and other relevant files have been uploaded prior to submitting the COE to the MEO.